imfing/hextra/docs/content/docs/guide/configuration.md

       # allows data collection from local addresses.
 Use this with a production environment to test locally
       # allowLocal: true

-      # Allow data collection when a page is loaded from in a frame or iframe
+      # Allow data collection when a page is loaded in a frame or iframe
       # allowFrame: true
 ```